Today, on August 27, 479 BCE the Greek warriors annihilated and put an end to Persian ambitions at the Battle of Plataea.

-The Battle of Plataea was the final clash of the second Persian invasion of Greece with the victory of the allied Greek forces putting a final end to Persian military ambitions.
+This ferocious battle was the final clash of the second Persian invasion of Greece with the victory of the allied Greek forces putting a final end to the Persian empire’s expansion.

 The previous year, the invading Persian force, led by the Persian king himself, had scored victories at the Battles of Thermopylae and Artemisium and conquered Thessaly, Boeotia, and Attica.

 However, at the ensuing Battle of Salamis, the Allied Greek Navy had won an unlikely yet total victory, therefore preventing the conquest of the Peloponnese.

 Xerxes then retreated with most of his army, leaving his general, Mardonius to finish off the Greeks the following year.
 After all, the Persians controlled a big part of Greece, and their army was essentially intact.

 Greeks assemble allied army to kick out Persians

 In the summer of 479 BC, the Greeks assembled a huge allied army, marching out of the Peloponnese to push the Persians out once and for all.

 According to Herodotus, the Greek hoplite forces for the Battle of Plataea were divided as follows: 8,000 Athenians; 5,000 Corinthians; 5,000 Lacedaemonians; 5,000 Spartans, 3,000 Megarians; and 3,000 Sicyonians.